Cataract Center

 Specialists in Cataract Surgery

 Drs.
 Beers and Liu are widely recognized as leaders in the field of cataract surgery.
-Dr. Beers has taught residents at Stanford University using the latest techniques in cataract surgery for almost two decades and Dr. Liu has extensively trained residents at UC Irvine.
+Both doctors have taught Stanford residents (doctors in training) at using the latest techniques in cataract surgery for over a decade.
 We have performed over 9,000 cataract surgeries with excellent results.
 Over 99% of cataract surgery results in visual improvement.

-We perform cataract surgery at our own Peninsula Eye Surgery Center, conveniently located across the street form our office in Mountain View.
+We perform cataract surgery at our own Peninsula Eye Surgery Center, conveniently located near our office in Mountain View.
 Newly opened in 2005, the surgery center is comfortable, well equipped and expertly staffed.
 Last year, more cataract surgeries were performed there than at any other outpatient eye surgery center in Northern California.

 How Long Does the Procedure Take?